-- 5. Edit Member VOYDEF & Submit. - Insert your job card. - Change QMGR in the parameter to the name of your queue manager.
+- 5. Edit Member VOYDEF and submit. - Insert your job card. - Change "QMGR" in the parameter to the name of your queue manager.
 Your queue manager is the actual task name given to the MQ Queue manager in the installing system. - Change +MQMHLQ+ to the high level qualifier of your MQ system datasets. - Change IDF.
 CNTL to the name you have given the Oracle Identity Manager Control Library. - Submit VOYDEF.
 Ensure that the three objects are defined without errors.
-Reconciliation Connector Is Ready To Start.